PedroSousa97/VHDL-ROMDecoder-PEPE8-CPU/README.md

 I also built a C++ Assembler from scratch to automatically generate the machine code that was later inserted in the Instruction Memory.
 That Assembler can be found in the following Repo: https://github.com/PedroSousa97/C-Assembler

+<b>Note:</b> I added the Project Requirements PDF in Portuguese (Has it was handed to me) so you can find some more technical information about the project and processor architecture.

 ## Flow Chart and Results